jmettraux/eurotrash/src/taa__tactics.md

 Even if they have medium level, water courses whose current speed is quite high may be difficult or impossible to cross.

-Steep and elevated banks make putting crossing means afloat difficult.
+Steep and elevated banks make putting crossing resources afloat difficult.
 Embarking and disbarking present the same difficulties.
 Such circumstances provide a certain security level against surprise crossings.

+The curves of a river favour keeping its surface under fire.
+If, driven by circumstances, one has to place weapons on the bank itself, thoses will be quickly spotted and shut down by the enemy.
+In that case, it is often preferable not to hinder the enemy during his crossing, but to stop him with fire and to destroy him on our side of the bank, or to push him back in the river by counter-attacking.
+The stream plays here its obstacle role indirectly rather than directly.

+Swamps, lakes, and prepared inundations are considerable obstacles, their crossing requires lots of resources.

+No watercourse, no area of water, forms an absolute obstacle.
+A sparse occupation of the bank will never prevent enemy crossing.

+If there are not enough resources for close defense of a watercourse, it is better to fight by moving in and to attack the enemy when constrained by narrow crossing points.

+_Ground Cover_ influences observation, and thus the effect of ranged weapons.
+It often provides excellent covers.

+Houses, blocks of houses, and localities constitute solid support points.
+A resolute defender can even resist for a long time in their ruins and basements.

+In localities, sight is limited, making command difficult and indirect fire support almost impossible.
+Densely populated areas favour defense.
+It is not easy for the attack to break through quickly.

 ### Meteorological Conditions